SimplexCC/sell-docs/source/includes/reference/_get-quote-lq.md

 ## p/REST ##

-`get-quote-lq` is only supported as a p/REST endpoint.
-You must supply an endpoint for it, and Simplex will use
+`get-quote-lq` is only supported as a p/REST endpoint: you must supply an endpoint for it.

+Simplex will use
 <span class="http-verb http-get">GET</span> `https://${YOUR_API_URL}/get-quote-lq`

-## MsgQueue ##

-`get-quote-lq` is not supported in MsgQueue.
-You must supply a p/REST endpoint for it.

 [modeline]: # ( vim: set ts=2 sw=2 expandtab wrap linebreak: )